HendrikReh/deepresearch-rs/docs/TESTING_GUIDE.md

-# Testing Guide — GraphFlow Milestone 1
+# Testing Guide — GraphFlow Milestones 1–4

-Milestone 1 focuses on validating the new GraphFlow-based workflow (Researcher → Analyst → Critic).
+Milestones 1–4 cover the core GraphFlow workflow (Researcher → Analyst → Critic) plus the new hybrid retrieval layer backed by FastEmbed and Qdrant.
 Use this guide to exercise the system and record verification steps.

 ---